Cibitung railway station

 Cibitung Station (CIT) is a railway station located in Wanasari, Cibitung, Bekasi Regency.
 The station, which is located at an altitude of +19 meters, is included in the Operation Area I Jakarta.

 This station is located a little bit far from the Bekasi Regency–Karawang Regency main road which was decommissioned in 2011.
 Previously the station was small, 1.5 × 1.5 meters wide and only functions as a ticket sales counter.
 The station platform is low and short.
 The station building was then enlarged to meet the extension of the KRL Commuterline blue line towards Cikarang.

 The station is quite busy because it is located near housing complexes.

 History

 Local station

 Before Cibitung Station was built there was a signal post on the location.
 Many residents of Pondok Tanah Mas housing need to stop and depart the train, because most of them work in Jakarta.
-Along with the of Pondok Tanah Mas residents interests, Wanasari locals also want the existence of a train station.
+Along with the interests of Pondok Tanah Mas residents, Wanasari locals also want the existence of a train station.
 Over time, Cibitung Station was built to fulfill their needs, not only for Pondok Tanah Mas residents themselves, but also other housings as well as Wanasari residents.